GoogleCloudPlatform/functions-framework-cpp/README.md

 As with the C++ API, we try to avoid breaking changes to these interface points.
-Sometimes such changes yield benefits to our customers, in the form of easier-to-understand what names go with with services, or more consistency across services.
+Sometimes such changes yield benefits to our customers, in the form of easier-to-understand what names go with services, or more consistency across services.
 When these benefits warrant it, we will announce these changes prominently in our `CHANGELOG.md` file and in the affected release's notes.
 Nevertheless, though we take commercially reasonable efforts to prevent this, it is possible that backwards incompatible changes go undetected and, therefore, undocumented.
-We apologize if this is the case and welcome feedback or bug reports to rectify the problem.
+We apologize if this is the case and welcome feedback (or bug reports) to rectify the problem.

 ### Experimental Libraries